-E. coli whole genome sequencing (WGS) allows us to fingerprint isolates for faecal source tracking, and to identify bloom-forming and potentially pathogenic E. coli.
+By using E. coli whole genome sequencing (WGS) we can fingerprint isolates for faecal source tracking, and identify bloom-forming and potentially pathogenic E. coli.

 WGS involves the examination of multiple E. coli genes.
-The method developed by the AWQC includes the Achtman loci in addition to a further 157 genomic regions, allowing the identification of more than 4499 E. coli sequence types.
+Our in-house developed method includesthe Achtman loci in addition to a further 157 genomic regions, allowing the identification of more than 4,499 E. coli sequence types.

 This unique identification of isolates (equivalent to a DNA fingerprint) allows E. coli WGS to be used for tracking and monitoring E. coli presence over time at a single location, or E. coli isolate movement through a water distribution network or water body.